 In NM, most motorcycle crashes result in injury, rather than death.
-Deaths due to motorcycle crashes increased 43 in 2005 to 49 in 2006.
-The number of riders sustaining incapacitating injuries due to a motorcycle crash decreased from 247in 2005 to 243 in 2006.
+Deaths due to motorcyclist crashes increased from 47 in 2006 to 52 in 2007.
+The number of riders sustaining serious injuries due to a motorcycle crash decreased from 957 in 2006 to 952 in 2007.

-Over the past five years, the number of motorcyclists in crashes has increased by 24.7 percent, going from 1,136 in 2002 to 1,417 in 2006.
+Over the past five years, the number of motorcyclists in crashes has increased by 25.7 percent, going from 1,133 in 2003 to 1,424 in 2007.

-In NM, motorcyclists are predominantly male, and those most often involved in a motorcycle crash are those aged 20-24 and 45-49.
-The highest number of fatalities occurred among those aged 45-49.
+In NM, motorcyclists are predominantly male, and those most often involved in a motorcycle crash are males aged 20-24 and 25-29.
+The highest number of fatalities occurred among those aged 20-24.

-In 2006, the most common crash classes for motorcycle crashes were involvement with another vehicle (51%), overturns (20%), hitting a fixed object (12%) and other non-collision (11%).
+In 2007, the most common crash classes for motorcycle crashes were involvement with another vehicle (52.7%), overturns (23.8%), and hitting a fixed object (11%).

-In 2006, only about 7 percent of motorcycle crashes were alcohol-involved, but 40 percent of fatal crashes were alcohol-involved.
+In 2007, only about 8 percent of motorcycle crashes were alcohol-involved, but 50 percent of fatal crashes were alcohol-involved.

 Not wearing a helmet remains a primary factor in the number of NM's motorcycle deaths and injuries.
-Of the 49 motorcyclists killed in 2006, none were wearing a helmet.
-Eighty-seven percent of those receiving serious injuries (visible or incapacitating) were not wearing a helmet.
+Of the 52 motorcyclists killed in 2007, none were wearing a helmet.
+Ninety-one percent of those receiving serious injuries (visible or incapacitating) were not wearing a helmet.
 The current helmet law applies only to persons under the age of 18.